brandstetter-johannes/LPSDA/README.md

 ### Notebooks

-Have a look into our jupyter notebooks to get an idea about data generation and Lie point symmetry data augmentation.
+Have a look into our jupyter notebooks to get an idea how we do the data generation and how we apply Lie point symmetry data augmentation.

 ### Produce datasets for Korteweg-de Vries (KdV) equation
 `python generate/generate_data.py --experiment=KdV --train_samples=512 --valid_samples=512 --test_samples=512 --L=128`